Layoffs begin as aviation collapse due to coronavirus hits state aerospace companies

-With airlines drastically reducing their flights and parking their aircraft, Everett’s large aircraft repair and maintenance firm ATS laid off about 150 workers on Monday.
+With airlines drastically reducing their flights and parking their aircraft, Everett’s large aircraft repair and maintenance firm ATS laid off about 150 workers Monday.

 “We are fighting for our lives up here right now,” said CEO Matt Yerbic.
 “With the airlines in crisis, our work is at about 50% of where we thought we’d be in the next couple of weeks.
 It’s pretty ugly.”

-Largely due to the Boeing production shutdown, Skills Inc., which employs about 400 people at three facilities in Auburn doing machining and metal finishing work, is temporarily laying off 80% to 90% of them.
+Largely due to the Boeing production shutdown, Skills, which employs about 400 people at three facilities in Auburn doing machining and metal finishing work, is temporarily laying off 80% to 90% of them.

 “We’ll have a skeleton crew over the next two weeks,” said Skills CEO Todd Dunnington.
 “We’re all just trying to adapt as best we can.”